 162 South Coast Highway,

 In 1937 it became the South Coast Theatre and was operated by Principal Theaters Corp. of America until Pacific Theatres took over its operation in the late-1970’s.
 Edwards Theatres leased it in 1982, making it their 28th location.
 The auditorium was divided and refurbished including new seating and bathrooms.

 The screens are small but elevated and the projection sharp, presenting an excellent view from every seat.
-The small balconies in each theater have 25 loges.
+The small balconies in each theatre have 25 loges.
 Edwards relinquished its operation in late-2000 and in early-2001 it was taken over by Regency Theatres.
 Its program is filled with first-run movies and art films on Saturday and Sunday mornings.
 It was closed August 30, 2015.
 In 2023 it was de-twinned and converted into retail use.

 Just login to your account and subscribe to this theater.